45 Most Common Types of Spiders in Florida

 27. Brown Widow Spider

-These are the types of spiders in Florida that are often found outdoors among trees, logs, rocks, and around people’s homes.
+These types of spiders in Florida are often found outdoors among trees, logs, rocks, and around people’s homes.
 They are brown with a bulbous abdomen.

 Brown Widows are not usually aggressive but may bite when threatened or pressed against human skin.
-The spider’s venom is toxic and has been known to cause pain and numbness at the site of the bite.
+The spider’s venom is toxic and has been known to cause pain and numbness at the bite site.

 28. Pantropical Huntsman Spider

 These spiders are not dangerous and do not bite humans.
 They live near citrus plants and palm trees.
-These spiders look more like crumpled leaves than spiders, which is why they’re often called leaf cutters or false widow spiders.
+These spiders look more like crumpled leaves than spiders, so they’re often called leaf cutters or false widow spiders.

 Their markings best distinguish pantropical huntsman spiders.
 One dark stripe down the middle of the body with two light stripes, four thick legs, and long hairs to feel around in plants to find prey.